 Nothing is more frustrating than dealing with a lagging computer or slow Internet connection.
 Whether you’re trying to listen to your favorite music files or stream the latest blockbuster, dealing with a slow computer is a maddening experience.
 What causes lapses in performance in home computers?
 Sources of slow speeds are widespread and depend heavily on the user’s online and offline activity.
 Additionally, hardware configuration can aid and hinder the performance of your machine.

 Struggling with computer performance is especially frustrating when you and your family invest in high-speed internet access.
 On the bright side, there are low-cost methods for diagnosing and dealing with online and offline performance problems.
 Deploy a few of the following strategies to address the sources of slow bootup, choppy performance and lagging high-speed Internet.

 “Communicate with your cable provider about similar problems in the neighborhood.”

-Establish a speed baselines for your high-speed internet service
+Establish a speed baseline for your high-speed internet service

 Once you’ve established your current speed, compare this value against the number your cable and Internet provider promises in your contract.
 If speeds are significantly lower throughout the day, then there’s a good chance that you’ve got a local, solvable problem impacting your connection.
 As a precaution, you may want to communicate the speed difference with your cable provider in order to determine if similar problems are affecting users in your neighborhood.